The Best Hostel in Hpa-An Myanmar: Review

 Getting to Hpa-An

-If you’re already in Myanmar getting on a bus to Hpa-An is a really easy and affordable option.
+If you’re already in Myanmar getting a bus to Hpa-An is a really easy and affordable option.
 Bus travel in Myanmar is the most preferred way of getting around for locals and foreigners.

 Most travellers will take the bus from Yangon or Inle Lake.
 From Yangon, the bus takes 6-7 hours to reach Hpa-An and from Inle Lake, it is 14-16 hours.
 Other travellers will arrive here via the land border from Thailand.